 Coil Channel A1 and A2 are split by the value in the Dual Plug Timing Split.
+(XDI-2 only).

-Rotor 2 -- Leading: Coil Channel B1 Trailing: Coil Channel B2

-Coil Channel B1 and B2 are split by the value in the Dual Plug Timing Split.
+Rotor 2 -- Leading: Coil Channel B1 Trailing: Coil Channel B2 Coil Channel B1 and B2 are split by the value in the Dual Plug Timing Split.
+(XDI-2 only).

-4.2.k Dual Plug Engines
+4.2.i Dual Plug Engines

 For dual plug engines, there are two spark plugs per cylinder.
 Although it may seem that you should connect both towers of one coil to the two spark plugs of one cylinder, this is NOT the case.
 Doing so would require one coil to fire two spark plugs that are on the compression stroke, which would have a very negative effect on spark energy.
 Instead, the coils must be wired so that each cylinder will have two coils for its two spark plugs.
-Refer to the example of the 6-cylinder Porsche Dual Plug engine (Figure 7) to see how the wiring should be done.
+Refer to the example of the 6-cylinder Porsche Dual Plug engine (Figure 7) in conjuction with the example in (Common Engine Setups) to see how the wiring should be done.